-- costs for drugs not on a Part D plan's formulary, unless the beneficiary requests and receives a formulary exception under which the plan covers the drug - o costs for over-the-counter (OTC) and other non-Part D drugs - costs for covered Part D drugs obtained out-of-network (unless the plan's out-of-network coverage policy applies) - costs paid for or reimbursed to an enrollee by insurance, a group health plan, most governmentfunded health programs, or another third party including:
+- costs for drugs not on a Part D plan's formulary, unless the beneficiary requests and receives a formulary exception under which the plan covers the drug - costs for over-the-counter (OTC) and other non-Part D drugs - costs for covered Part D drugs obtained out-of-network (unless the plan's out-of-network coverage policy applies) - costs paid for or reimbursed to an enrollee by insurance, a group health plan, most governmentfunded health programs, or another third party including:

-Medicaid, State Children's Health Insurance Program (CHIP), Federally Qualified Health Centers, Rural Health Clinics, Patient Assistance Programs (PAPs) outside the Part D benefit, TRICARE, Federal Employees Health Benefits Program (FEHBP), Black Lung Funds, and health reimbursement arrangements (HRAs); or

-\circ $\,$ costs for drugs purchased outside the United States.
+- Medicaid, State Children's Health Insurance Program (CHIP), Federally Qualified Health Centers, Rural Health Clinics, Patient Assistance Programs (PAPs) outside the Part D benefit, TRICARE, Federal Employees Health Benefits Program (FEHBP), Black Lung Funds, and health reimbursement arrangements (HRAs) - costs for drugs purchased outside the United States - any manufacturer payments made under the manufacturer discount program.

-29. Part D Enrollee Costs: "True Out-of-Pocket" Costs (TrOOP), Examples
+27. Part D Enrollee Costs: True Out-of-Pocket Costs (TrOOP), Examples

-Example 1: Mr. Reynolds takes blood pressure medication.
+Example 1: Mr. Bingham takes blood pressure medication.
 He requested a formulary exception, which was denied by his plan.
 He decided to continue taking the non-formulary prescription and pay for it out-of-pocket.
-The amounts Mr. Reynolds pays for the drug do not count toward his deductible or other out-of-pocket costs.
+The amounts Mr. Bingham pays for the drug do not count toward his deductible or other out-of-pocket costs.